WE’VE BEEN DOING THIS FOR NEARLY 40 YEARS. CALL US. 415.834.1120

-Dedicated Family Law Attorneys Serving Palo Alto, CA
+Dedicated Family Law Attorneys Serving Palo Alto and Santa Clara County

 Allow The Schoenberg Family Law Group, P.C., to take the weight of a family law matter off of your shoulders with compassionate and confidential legal services you can trust.
 Our experienced Palo Alto family law attorneys specialize in professional-level, client-focused legal practice.
 We understand the difficulties surrounding family law issues and will guide you through family law procedures as efficiently and prudently as possible.